CSCoursework/cs-battleships/.github/WRITEUP.md

 * `models`: contains the structs used throughout the app
   * Specifically, it's just one model - `OceanCell`

+Code is broken down into small functions as much as possible, to ensure that code is not duplicated and to make repeated tasks easier to do.

 ## Creating and storing the ocean state

 The heart of a battleships game is the ocean, which is in this case a 10x10 grid.
 Each cell in the grid has three different attributes attached to it: `Occupied`, `Hit` and `Guessed`.